coder/docs/guides/saas/getting-started.md

    - Deployment URL should be `<your-name>.coder.com`

-   - Username should be `admin`
+   - Username should be the email address you provided

    - Password should be similar to `Lv7...k3`

 > These credentials are emailed to your Coder admin.

 1. Once logged in, you'll be prompted to change your temporary password

-1. Enter the license file provided to you by email

 You're in!
 Now that you've successfully accessed your hosted Coder deployment, it's time to connect your Kubernetes cluster to Coder.
 See our guide on creating